Almshouses, Stratford-upon-Avon: Use

-Since their 1980s refurbishment, the almshouses today provide 11 units, each of which have own kitchen and bathroom.
+They were restored in 1892, and again during 1982–84.
+They became Grade I listed in 1951.
+Since their 1980s refurbishment, the almshouses today provide eleven housing units, each of which has its own kitchen and bathroom.
 To the rear, there is a communal lounge and garden, and a resident warden.
+They have been continuously occupied for over 500 years.